malloryhayr/ExternalDataConverter/README.md

-DataConverter
+ExternalDataConverter
 ==

-This mod completely rewrites the dataconverter system for Minecraft.
-Please note that this fabric mod is not to be used.
-It is published and maintained here for the sole purpose of being able to update to snapshot versions.
-By updating to snapshot versions, more testing can be done throughout the update process, and diffs between versions can be tracked more easily.
+This library attempts to decouple Spottedleafs DataConverter from Minecraft in order to allow non-vanilla services to read and update legacy worlds.
+Many of the fixes and data conversions have been completely untested and the library may break at any time

+CafeStube utilizes this to upgrade replay files from older versions of Minecraft to the latest version.

-This mod will never have a released version.
-Above everything else I want worlds to convert correctly, so I cannot publish this mod in good conscience.
-This mod does not account for datafixers registered by other mods.
-When you use this mod, you completely accept the risk that dataconverters _WILL NOT RUN_ on your mods' data.
-Your world data _WILL BECOME CORRUPT_ as a result, and it is entirely **YOUR FAULT**.
+When you use this library, you completely accept the risk that dataconverters _WILL NOT RUN CORRECTLY_ your data.
+Your data data _WILL BECOME CORRUPT_ as a result, and it is entirely **YOUR FAULT**.

-If you want to use this mod, please use [Paper](https://github.com/PaperMC/Paper).
-Because plugins cannot register datafixers with DFU, there is no risk of non-vanilla datafixers being skipped.
-Plugins that run things through DFU are not affected, because this mod only redirects Vanilla calls to DFU to use the new converter system - so it does not affect DFU.
-It just doesn't use it.

 # Technical overview